4 Pump Court London chambers

 Continue reading

 For those interested in applying for pupillage at 4 Pump Court, the set offers a generous £80,000 with opportunities to earn more during their second six.
 Successful applicants will complete their pupillage with three pupil supervisors.
 During the first six months, they will receive training in the work of a commercial barrister, and will accompany their supervisor to client conferences and to court, as well as producing written work which will be reviewed.
-In the second six, pupils will get on their feet and frequently find themselves before District and Circuit Judges in the County Courts.
+In the second six, pupils will get on their feet and frequently find themselves before district and circuit judges in the county courts.

 Taking on two pupils a year, 4 Pump Court recruits through its own application form as opposed to through Pupillage Gateway.
 The application form is marked based on the following criteria: academic ability, analytical skills, common sense and sound judgement, advocacy, impact, ability to deal with people, resilience and independence, motivation and capacity for hard work, and integrity.
 Those scoring highest based on the paper application — around 16 — will be invited to a first round interview, where candidates are judged on the same criteria.
 They will be given a legal problem to prepare in a waiting room before discussing the problem in front of about four barristers of different levels of seniority.
-The five or six highest scorers from first round will be invited to a second-round interview which focuses on oral advocacy.
+The five or six highest scorers from the first round will be invited to a second-round interview which focuses on oral advocacy.
 Candidates are given mock court papers in advance and must then advocate a 15-minute mock hearing in front of the interview panel.

 4 Pump Court emphasises that they are committed to equal opportunities and to diversity, selecting pupils purely on merit.
 Focusing on outreach right from school-aged students, it is clear that social mobility is a big deal to the set!
-They state they are a Supporter of the Charter for Black Talent in Finance and the Professions and that they “give deliberate preference to Black candidates when faced with a tie-breaker situation, providing such candidates are equally qualified”.
+They are a supporter of the Charter for Black Talent in Finance and the Professions and that they “give deliberate preference to Black candidates when faced with a tie-breaker situation, providing such candidates are equally qualified”.
 They also participate in COMBAR’s mentoring scheme for under-represented groups, Bridging the Bar, and Inner Temple Pegasus Access and Support Scheme, and this year held their inaugural Pride Moot which they intend to be an annual event.

 What The Junior Barristers Say